 Looking for a break from the cold, wet, lonely days of winter running?
 Come run FLRC’s winter track meets at Cornell University’s Barton Hall, where it’s always warm and dry, and where you can test your fitness on Cornell’s state-of-the-art 200-meter rubberized track.
 All ages (seriously!) and abilities (really!) are welcome, and when you’re not running, you can enjoy watching some of the area’s best runners compete.
 Join us!

-March’s events will be run in this order and with these estimated start and finish times (these are for the March 2019 meet and will be updated the night before the 2020 meet):
+March’s events will be run in this order, with each event’s heats run slow to fast (times are for estimating; we’ll update the details the night before the meet):

-- 4x200m relay (Sign up on a pink relay card at the meet) — 10 minutes per heat, unknown number of heats.
+- 4x200m relay (sign up on a relay card at the meet — 8 minutes per heat, unknown number of heats)

 Use a mapping service or GPS to find Barton Hall at Cornell University.
+(Click for directions.)
 Free parking is available in the Kite Hill lot at Schoellkopf Field, the parking garage across from Teagle Hall, and adjacent lots as noted on signs.

 Bib pickup and day-of-meet registration are from 8:00–8:45 AM.